NeelBhatt/Docs-1/aspnet/aspnetcore/client-side/bower.md

 Bower is a "package manager for the web."
 Bower lets you install and restore client-side packages, including JavaScript and CSS libraries.
 For example, with Bower you can install CSS files, fonts, client frameworks, and JavaScript libraries from external sources.
 Bower resolves dependencies and will automatically download and install all the packages you need.
 For example, if you configure Bower to load the Bootstrap package, the necessary jQuery package will automatically come along for the ride.
 For .NET libraries you still use [NuGet](https://nuget.org) package manager.

+> [!NOTE]
-Note: Visual Studio developers are already familiar with NuGet, so why not use NuGet instead of Bower?
+> Visual Studio developers are already familiar with NuGet, so why not use NuGet instead of Bower?
 Mainly because Bower already has a rich ecosystem with over 34,000 packages in play; and, it integrates well with the Gulp and Grunt task runners.

   ## Getting Started with Bower